Complete Guide to De Facto Relationships in Australia

 Do de facto couples have the same legal rights as married couples?

 A couple in a genuine de facto relationship have essentially equal rights and responsibilities as married couples in Australia.
-This includes claims that relate to family law matters, like property settlements, financial support and parenting arrangements.

 The main difference when it comes to de facto relationships versus marriages in Australia is that you need to prove the existence of the de facto relationship if it is not registered, whereas the marriage is proven by a marriage certificate.